 AWith over three decades of experience in media production, Mike is a true industry veteran.
 He has developed a diverse set of skills that encompass all aspects of film and video production, including production management, directing, scriptwriting, editing, graphic design and on-camera presenting.
 Mike's expertise extends beyond technical skills, as he also has a deep understanding of storytelling techniques, social media, educational and marketing media, and content distribution.

-After graduating from the Film Conservatory at Purchase College, Mike directs his first feature-length movie Lost Prophet.
+After graduating with a BFA in Film from Purchase College, Mike premieres his first feature-length indie film "Lost Prophet".
 Stephen Holden from the New York Times wrote ‘"Lost Prophet" is an arty, low-budget horror fantasy that doesn't attempt to be shocking or scary in a conventional way.
 The black-and-white film, which looks quite handsome for a low-budget production, is essentially a manipulation of cinematic mood that, as the central character appears to come apart, shifts in attitude from anxious curiosity into terror.”
 The film was released theatrically in 1992 and received positive reviews in the Village Voice, New York Post, New York Daily News and Film Threat Magazine.

 Copyright © 2023 Michael de Avila - All Rights Reserved.